 Schaper, "Aristotle's Catharsis," 131.

 Schaper, "Aristotle's Catharsis," 137.

 Schaper, "Aristotle's Catharsis," 134.

-Schaper, "Aristotle's Catharsis," 135.
+17 Schaper, "Aristotle's Catharsis," 135.

 Schaper's definition of catharsis ties into the game form well, in that, games, as well as being an agential medium, are also a condensation of moments of serendipity and harmony that are otherwise rare occurrences in real life.
-And games can make sense of such moments through processes of crystallization.
-Generally, because they are fundamentally structured systems with defined rules that can reproduce lived experience experientially.
+And games can make sense of such moments through processes of crystallization.20 Generally, because they are fundamentally structured systems with defined rules that can reproduce lived experience experientially.
 And, personally, because they can cement my memory and narrative in gamemaking as I parse through them, follow the thread, and embed my mimesis of events into the game environment and the mechanics.
 And in my game-playing, I can reflect on the meaning that I have imbued, however instinctively, that may transform my understanding and response to the portrayed events.

 Alan Paskow provides an analogous definition of aesthetic catharsis that arises when the audience makes "first-person acquaintance with the central character... portrayed with psychological verisimilitude and familial relationships."21 The character is the audience's principal ego, of the main self, and the counter ego nucleus, of the suppressed and repressed selves, made manifest, and thus carries the audience's project with them, as the audience lives vicariously through them.
 As the audience undergoes this appropriation, they begin to gain understanding, "new, important and more correct cognitive informings of certain orientation feelings."
-It is here, Paskow argues, from the changes in posturality and cognition, that catharsis ensues.
-And so aesthetic catharsis is founded in "that resolution, that recognition, that working through and acceptance of a part of ourselves that was formerly suppressed or disowned, that appropriation," and cathartic pleasure follows the audience's response to their own transformation.
+It is here, Paskow argues, from the changes in posturality and cognition, that catharsis ensues.22 And so aesthetic catharsis is founded in "that resolution, that recognition, that working through and acceptance of a part of ourselves that was formerly suppressed or disowned, that appropriation," and cathartic pleasure follows the audience's response to their own transformation.

 I find Paskow's definition of aesthetic catharsis especially enlightening as I am making an autofictional game, in which the character and player are supposedly bound by the highest degree of identification.
 The "character" in my game is also not entirely "me," but a somewhat fictional self that moves across events and consciousness, and bearing "a complex mixture of disclosure and disguise" as the self cannot be engaged with directly without appropriation or impersonation.
-23 And through this mixture I instill my principal ego and counter ego nucleus, an "inversion and perversion of all conceptions and realities in the search for truth," to bypass an obstinate reality as it is formed in my person and memory.
-24 In my game, the character is constructed as "self-less," "placeless," and "timeless," as it speaks disembodied, as it speaks from past and present simultaneously, and as it speaks of things I have said and of things I would never dare to even think.
-Resolution, recognition, and acceptance as defined by Paskow are difficult to come to, but I hope that through my continual game-making and game-playing I may appropriate this sentiment, that through aesthetic catharsis - "We encounter an other, who, we feel, may redeem us."26
+23 And through this mixture I instill my

-Schaper, "Aristotle's Catharsis," 139.
+18 Schaper, "Aristotle's Catharsis," 139.

-Schaper, "Aristotle's Catharsis," 141.

-Nguyen, "Agency As Art," 11.

-Paskow, "What is Aesthetic Catharsis?"
-63.

-Paskow, "What is Aesthetic Catharsis?"
+19 Schaper, "Aristotle's Catharsis," 141.
+20 Nguyen, "Agency As Art," 11.
+21 Paskow, "What is Aesthetic Catharsis?"
+63. 22 Paskow, "What is Aesthetic Catharsis?"
 64.

-Bruner, "The Autobiographical Process," 173.
+23 Bruner, "The Autobiographical Process," 173.